All Episodes

 And meanwhile, there's this history over the course of his life where he has.

-There's also the Clinton's history, where they have praised people that did support the Southern Manifesto that did even filibuster the Civil Rights Act in the case of Byrd.
+There's also the Clintons' history, where they have praised people that did support the Southern Manifesto, that did even filibuster the Civil Rights Act in the case of Byrd.

-Al Gore's father was one of them, voted against it, and the history is the Republicans supported it.
+Al Gore's father was one of them, voted against it.

 Look, I'm not trying to drag you deep into politics.

-You're a friend, and I that's okay.
+You're a friend, and I— No, that's okay.

-Listen, what I will do is talk about human nature.
+Sean, what I will do is talk about human nature.

-Yes, it is good and evil, and it is yet very predictable.
+And the fact of the matter is very is yes, it is good and evil, and it is yet very predictable.

 This is all part of a struggle that must be.